Businesswoman Amanda Staveley's appeal refused in Barclays case

-LONDON (Reuters) -Businesswoman Amanda Staveley’s appeal to overturn a court’s verdict against her in her case against Barclays has been refused, a court filing seen by Reuters on Monday showed.
+Businesswoman Amanda Staveley's appeal to overturn a court's verdict against her in her case against Barclays (BARC.L) has been refused, a court filing seen by Reuters on Monday showed.

 Staveley said at the time she would take advice on appealing the verdict.